liarjo/genieExperimental/README.md

 #### Key Features:
 - **Chat Interface**: Users can type questions into a text field and send them to the AI agent.
-- **Agent Integration**: The `askFounfryAiAgent` function from `genie_agent.py` is used to process user queries and fetch responses from the Foundry AI Agent.
+- **Agent Integration**: The `askFoundryAiAgent` function from `genie_agent.py` is used to process user queries and fetch responses from the Foundry AI Agent.
 - **Chat History**: Maintains a history of the last 5 interactions between the user and the agent.
 - **Dynamic UI**: Displays user messages and agent responses in a visually appealing format using avatars and text components.

 #### How It Works:
 1. Users type a query into the input field and click the send button.
-2. The query is passed to the `agent_executor` function, which calls the `askFounfryAiAgent` function to get a response.
+2. The query is passed to the `agent_executor` function, which calls the `askFoundryAiAgent` function to get a response.
 3. The response is displayed in the chat interface, and the interaction is stored in the chat history.

 ---